ebi-ait/hca-ebi-dev-team/docs/admin_setup/Onboarding.md

 ```

 ## MongoDB
-Follow the [MongoDB installation guide](https://docs.mongodb.com/manual/installation/) for your platform.
+Usually running MongoDB as a docker container is enough.
+If you need to install a local version, follow the [MongoDB installation guide](https://docs.mongodb.com/manual/installation/) for your platform.

 ## RabbitMQ
-Follow the [RabbitMQ installation guide](https://www.rabbitmq.com/download.html) for your platform.
+Usually running RabbitMQ as a docker container is enough.
+If you need to install a local version, follow the [RabbitMQ installation guide](https://www.rabbitmq.com/download.html) for your platform.

 ## Repositories
 ### Ingest-Core (InteliJ)